mayvqt/SysInfo/README.md

 # SysInfo

-SysInfo is a small, cross-platform command-line tool and Go library for collecting system information and health data.
-It gathers CPU, memory, disk (including SMART where supported), network, process, and system metadata and outputs results in human-friendly and machine-readable formats.
+SysInfo is a comprehensive, cross-platform command-line tool and Go library for collecting detailed system information and health data.
+It gathers CPU, memory (with physical module details), disk (including comprehensive SMART data with health assessment), network, process, and system metadata and outputs results in human-friendly and machine-readable formats.

 ## Highlights

-- Modular collectors: CPU, memory, disk (SMART optional), network, processes, and system metadata
+- **Comprehensive Data Collection**: CPU, memory modules, disk (with 70+ SMART attributes), network, processes, and system metadata
+- **SMART Health Monitoring**: Professional-grade disk health assessment with failure prediction and SSD wear tracking
-- Output formats: `pretty`, `text`, and `json`
+- **Multiple Output Formats**: `pretty`, `text`, and `json`
+- **Live Monitoring Mode**: Real-time system stats that update in place (like htop/top)
+- **Full System Dump**: Single command to capture everything to JSON for analysis
-- Single binary for easy deployment and automation
+- **Single Binary**: Easy deployment and automation
-- Cross-platform: Linux, macOS and Windows (collection varies by platform)
+- **Cross-platform**: Linux, macOS, and Windows (with platform-optimized collectors)

 ## Quickstart

 Prerequisites
-- Go 1.21 or later (building from source)
+- Go 1.24 or later (building from source)
+- For SMART data on Linux/macOS: `smartmontools` (`apt install smartmontools` or `brew install smartmontools`)

 Build from repository root: